ahmedkaludi/check-email/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Check & Log email allows you to test if your WordPress installation is sending emails correctly by sending a test email to an address of your choice.
-Allows overriding of email headers and carbon copying to another address.
+Check & Log email allows you to test if your website is correctly sending emails .
+Overriding of email headers and carbon copying to another address.

 == Description ==